jonelo/jacksum-for-macos/README.md

   <img src="docs/images/Jacksum 3.0.0 FBI on macOS during installation.png" width="629" alt="Jacksum 3.0.0 FBI on macOS during installation">
 </p>

 ### How to use it

 #### Using Finder and the script menu

-Go to Finder, select files and folders and choose an algorithm from the script folder called Jacksum in order to calculate checksums, CRCs or hash values of the files.
+Go to Finder, select files and folders and choose an algorithm from the script folder called "Jacksum 3.0.0" in order to calculate checksums, CRCs and hash values of the selected files.

 <p align="center">
   <img src="docs/images/Jacksum 3.0.0 at the script menu.png" width="413" alt="Jacksum 3.0.0 at the script menu">